 “ Let us prepare our minds as if we’d come to the very end of life.
 Let us postpone nothing.
 Let us balance life’s books each day…The one who puts the finishing touches on their life each day is never short of time. “

-The concept of Memento Mori is important for these New Men in couples therapy.
+The concept of Memento Mori, a reminder of their own mortality, is important for these New Men in couples therapy.
 It’s the ability, for troubled couples with children, to view the long game of eventually raising happy well-adjusted adults.
 Here’s a training course that addresses that aspiration: